DanielYohai/PluralsightProject0/tasks.md

-# Purpose of the Project
+# Project Tasks
-<br />This project will guide you step by step to check if user input data are valid "Tesla Numbers".
+<br />The tasks for this project are as follows:

 ## Task 1 - Get User Input